georgewalton/Sandals/README.md

 The way stacks and flows work was intended to be the same as with the Ruby library Shoes, but it's not quite there yet.
-Info on how they're meant to work can be found on the Ruby Shoes website: http://shoesrb.com/ As mentioned below, the library needs to be ideally be rewritten to use TkInter grids, rather than just packing elements in different ways.
+Info on how they're meant to work can be found on the Ruby Shoes website: http://shoesrb.com/ The repeat and loop decorators are also partly inspired by Shoes.
+As mentioned below, the library needs to be ideally be rewritten to use TkInter grids, rather than just packing elements in different ways.
 Changing and reading text in GUI elements
 --